Get A Quote

 Why Do You Need to Insulate Wires?

-There are a variety of electrical wire insulators.
-Within that variety, there are three major categories that all break down into more specific styles.
+There are various electrical wire insulators.
+Within that variety, three major categories break down into more specific styles.

 Plastics

-There are a number of plastic insulation methods, most of which use the commonly found polyvinyl chloride (PVC).
+There are many plastic insulation methods, most commonly used polyvinyl chloride (PVC).
 Wires insulated with PVC can withstand acids, solvents, gas and ozone.
 There are other forms of plastic insulation, as well:

 • Polyethylene (PE): This type of insulation is often used on coaxial cables.
 PE is flammable, so it should be kept away from hot surfaces.
 It is a great option for cables that require high-speed transmission.
 PE is not flexible, which is important to keep in mind when choosing an insulation material.